KatherineMichel/the-global-united-methodist-church-reimagined/user_testing.md

 * Moved prototype file to desktop
 * Did a test run of prototype
 * Opened lightning demo and mobile app use case links in a browser
-* Printed interview guide and placed in clipboard
+* Printed interview guide and placed in clipboard alongside notepad and pen
 * Cleaned room
 * After each interview, reset testing setup, including prototype